hkob/notion_ruby_mapping/README.md

 end
 ```

-### Block class
+#### Block class

 Not implemented

-## Development
+## ChangeLog

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+- 2022/2/14 added Database#set_icon
+- 2022/2/13 added Page#set_icon
+- 2022/2/13 First commit

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/notion_ruby_mapping.
+Bug reports and pull requests are welcome on GitHub at https://github.com/hkob/notion_ruby_mapping.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/notion_ruby_mapping/blob/main/CODE_OF_CONDUCT.md).

 ## License